ui5-community/wdi5/docs/contributing.md

 Please issue your Pull Requests against the `main` branch of the repository.

+?> it is not necessary to increase the version number in `package.json`.
+This happens automatically on merge of the Pull Request.

 ## work on the docs

 All documentation is written in `markdown` and lives in `/docs`.